 Another helpful trick is to tense the muscles that keep you from passing gas.

 When you first start doing Kegel exercises, tense the muscles in your pelvic floor for a count of three, then relax them for a count of three.
-Keep going until you have done 10 repetitions.
+Keep going until you’ve done 10 repetitions.
 Over the next several days, practice until you can hold your muscles tense for a count of 10.
 Your goal should be to do three sets of 10 repetitions every day.

 They also work differently for each person.
-Some people show great improvement in muscle control and continence.
-Others show no real improvement.
+Some people show great improvement in muscle control and urinary continence.
 However, Kegels may prevent your condition from getting worse.

 If you feel pain in your abdomen or back after a Kegel exercise session, it’s a sign that you’re not doing them correctly.
-Always remember that, even as you contract your pelvic floor muscles, the muscles in your abdomen, back, buttocks, and sides should remain loose.
+Always remember that — even as you contract your pelvic floor muscles — the muscles in your abdomen, back, buttocks, and sides should remain loose.